necampanini/UNF-Camp-2016/Source Control/README.md

 * Remember your username and password.
 * Give me your GitHub user name.
 Do it.
 * Wait for everyone to have given me their usernames.
+* In the meanwhile, go here: https://www.sublimetext.com/
+* Download and install the Sublime Text editor.
+A lightweight versatile text editor.
+* Defaults are fine.
+Add Sublime option to right click context if desired.
 * Wait for me to enter in everyone's usernames as Collaborators on the following project:
 * Navigate here: https://github.com/necampanini/UNF-Camp-2016
 * Find the clone/download link.
 (Hint, the button is big and green)